Piotr1215/kubernetes-ai-learning/README.md

 ---

-# Improve AI Reliability and Consistency in Kubernetes

-## Problem Statement

-Let's state the issue we do have with AI in the context of Kubernetes:

-- 🤖 AI faces issues with consistency and reliability when dealing with large YAML files.
-- 🧠 AIs can have "hallucinations," generating illogical outputs that become more problematic as the input size increases.
-- 📈 This inconsistency makes working with AI models non-deterministic and error prone
+# Learn Kubernetes with AI Assistant

 ---

 ## Goals

-Our main goal is to increase reliability and consistency in AI responses.
-We use two main techniques to achieve this:
+Our main goal is to utliize AI to help users learn Kubernetes by providing a reliable and consistent AI Assistant that can:

-- 🛠️ Function calling to bind API routes as tools available for the AI Assistant to communicate with a Kubernetes cluster
+- 🛠️ Use function calling to bind API routes as tools available for the AI Assistant to communicate with a Kubernetes cluster
 - 🔍 Internet search APIs to provide accurate and relevant information about Kubernetes

 ---